harness-apps/instruqt-drone-ci-101/04-setup-harness-cd/assignment.md

 ---
-slug: integrate-with-harness-cd
+slug: setup-harness-cd
 id: 3hl608ktdrht
 type: challenge
-title: integrate-with-harness-cd
+title: setup-harness-cd
 teaser: Deliver software faster, with visibility and control.
 notes:
 - type: text
   contents: |
     Until now we saw how do CI from your laptops.
-As part of this challenge we will explore how to integrate your local CI with Harness CD(Free Tier) to perform Continuous Deployments(CD).
+As part of this challenge we will setup your  Harness CD(Free Tier) to enable to us to perform Continuous Deployments(CD).
     ## Objectives

     In this challenge, this is what you'll learn: